History of American football: Period of Rules Committees and Conference (1894–1932)

-The 1899 Sewanee Tigers are one of the all-time great teams of the early sport.
-The team went 12-0, outscoring opponents 322 to 10.
+The 1899 Sewanee Tigers are one of the most successful teams of the sport's early years, finishing with a record of 12-0 and outscoring opponents 322 to 10.
 Known as the "Iron Men", with just 13 men they had a six-day road trip with five shutout wins over Texas A&M; Texas; Tulane; LSU; and Ole Miss.
 It is recalled memorably with the phrase "... and on the seventh day they rested."
 Grantland Rice called them "the most durable football team I ever saw."

-The first college football game in Oklahoma Territory occurred on November 7, 1895 when the 'Oklahoma City Terrors' defeated the Oklahoma Sooners 34 to 0.
+The first college football game in Oklahoma Territory occurred on November 7, 1895, when the 'Oklahoma City Terrors' defeated the Oklahoma Sooners 34 to 0.
 The Terrors were a mix of Methodist college students and high schoolers.
 The Sooners did not manage a single first down.
 By next season, Oklahoma coach John A. Harts had left to prospect for gold in the Arctic.
-Organized football was first played in the territory on November 29, 1894 between the Oklahoma City Terrors and Oklahoma City High School.
+Organized football was first played in the territory on November 29, 1894, between the Oklahoma City Terrors and Oklahoma City High School.
 The high school won 24 to 0.

 In 1891, the first Stanford football team was hastily organized and played a four-game season beginning in January 1892 with no official head coach.
 Following the season, Stanford captain John Whittemore wrote to Yale coach Walter Camp asking him to recommend a coach for Stanford.
 To Whittemore's surprise, Camp agreed to coach the team himself, on the condition that he finish the season at Yale first.
 As a result of Camp's late arrival, Stanford played just three official games, against San Francisco's Olympic Club and rival California.
 The team also played exhibition games against two Los Angeles area teams that Stanford does not include in official results.
-Camp returned to the East Coast following the season, but coached Stanford for two further years from 1894–1895.
+Camp returned to the East Coast following the season, but coached Stanford for two further years from 1894 to 1895.

 USC first fielded an American football team in 1888.
 Playing its first game on November 14 of that year against the Alliance Athletic Club, in which USC gained a 16–0 victory.
 Frank Suffel and Henry H. Goddard were playing coaches for the first team which was put together by quarterback Arthur Carroll; who in turn volunteered to make the pants for the team and later became a tailor.
 USC faced its first collegiate opponent the following year in fall 1889, playing St. Vincent's College to a 40–0 victory.
 In 1893, USC joined the Intercollegiate Football Association of Southern California (the forerunner of the SCIAC), which was composed of USC, Occidental College, Throop Polytechnic Institute (Cal Tech), and Chaffey College.
 Pomona College was invited to enter, but declined to do so.
 An invitation was also extended to Los Angeles High School.